cloudogu/k8s-ecosystem/terraform/keycloak-client-module/README.md

     - Mapper type: Group Membership
     - Name: groups
     - Token Claim Name: groups
-    - Add to ID token: On (Maybe not needed?)
+    - Add to ID token: On
-    - Add to access token: On (Maybe not needed?)
+    - Add to access token: On
     - Add to userinfo: On
-    - Add to token introspection: On (Maybe not needed?)
+    - Add to token introspection: On